ftrackhq/integrations/doc/using/setup.rst

 Setup
 *****

-ftrack connect hiero in order to work , requires to have a set of python modules and environment variables set up.
+ftrack connect nuke studio in order to work , requires to have a set of python modules and environment variables set up.

 Python Modules
 ==============